 “We made it this far without it.
 Why do we need it now?” is a common rebuttal.

-If you’re dealing with any hesitation, sit down with the leadership team and talk about these three things.
+If you’re dealing with any hesitation regarding Digital Customer Education, sit down with the leadership team and discuss these three things talking points:

-1. Show Them That Online Education is a Win-win Situation
+1. Show Them That Digital Customer Education is a Win-win Situation

 Clearly, some learning teams struggle to prove the value of learning enough to merit buy-in from the top.
-This is why you need to approach leadership with conviction and paint an irrefutable picture that eLearning can impact the bottom line.
+This is why you must approach leadership with conviction and paint an irrefutable picture that learning can impact the bottom line.

 RELATED READING: How To: Design a Learner-first Program That Drives Business Outcomes